EPCCed/intro_to_cp2k/day1/README.md

 ### CP2K main features

+TODO: edit this

 #### Quickstep

-Gaussian and Plane Waves Method
+Quickstep is based on the Gaussian and plane waves method (GPW) and its augmented extension (GAPW).
+Central in this approach is a dual basis of atom centred Gaussian orbitals and plane waves (regular grids).
+The former is used to represent the wave functions and e.g. the Kohn-Sham matrix, whereas the latter is used to represent the electronic density

-#### Obital transform method
+#### Orbital transform method

-#### GAPW
+The orbital transformation (OT) method is a direct minimisation scheme that allows for efficient wave function optimisation.
+It is, especially for large systems and large basis sets, significantly faster than diagonalisation/DIIS based methods, and is guaranteed to converge.
+Even though it scales cubically with system size, approx. 1000 atoms (20k-30k basis functions) can be studied fairly easily.

 #### Hartree Fock exchange

-Used in hybrid exchange correlation functionals such as B3LYP and PBE0, and double-hybrid functionals.

-#### Linear scaling DFT
+The Hartree Fock exchange is use in hybrid XC methods where it is combined with GGA methods in order to improve the accuracy of the XC contribution.
+This is used for PBE0 and B3LYP and also double-hybrid functionals such as B2PLYP and B2GPPLYP which use the PT2 correlation contribution aditoinally.

 #### XC functionals

+There are a wide range of functionals for representing the exchange-correlation functionals each with different levels of accuracy (the XC functional contains approximations for the exact functionals for exchange and correlation).

 LDA, GGA, meta-GGA.
-And many others provided by LibXC.
+And many others provided by (LibXC)[https://www.tddft.org/programs/libxc/].

 ####  Optimisation